KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 ### What this article aims to do
 1. Provide a **practical case study** of how public domain claims are applied in a real-world environment — specifically, how Wikimedia Commons contributors handle copyright claims for [files sourced from Delpher](https://commons.wikimedia.org/wiki/Category:Media_from_Delpher).
-2. Offer insight into the **complexity and messiness** of public domain claims on Wikimedia Commons — even for the relatively simple case where a single source of digitized materials (Delpher) comes from a single country (the Netherlands).
+2. Offer insight into the **complexity of public domain claims** on Wikimedia Commons — even for the relatively simple case where files originate from a single source (Delpher) from a single country (the Netherlands).
 3. Explore **how accurately the Wikimedia community applies public domain claims**, and assess to what extent potential copyright violations may occur — including whether serious violations are present.
 4. Share a **practical data story** of how to machine-analyze and visualize copyright claims for files in (subsets of) Wikimedia Commons using data analysis and visualization techniques.